OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 </div>

 As expected, soil depth significantly helps predict SOC.
 Next most important covariates are Landsat SWIR bands and daytime surface temperature (LST) for October.
+Note that, in average, time-series `landsat.ard` (i.e. temporal component) are overall the most important covariates.

-Likewise, we can fit an independent model for BD:
+Likewise, we can fit an independent model for BD using the same modeling framework:

 ```r